Dance Genres

 Street Dance

-These classes are filled with energy, engouraging the students to discover the world of dance through funky routines and current music.
-Elements of Street, Jazz-Funk and Hip Hop are explored in these classes.
+These classes are filled with energy, encouraging the students to discover the world of dance through funky routines and current music.
+Elements of Street, Jazz-Funk, Hip Hop and Breaking are explored in these classes.

 Progressing Ballet Technique